Phantom (Standby) Power

 - Cell phone and other battery chargers plugged in when not in use

-- Seldom used computer printers or other peripherals left on 24/7
+- Seldom used computer printers or other non-essential devices left on 24/7

 - Check out a "Watts Up" portable energy meter from your public library to learn which equipment uses power when turned off.